matthinz/ts-sqlite-datastore/README.md

 - `INTEGER`
 - `REAL`

 These four map *somewhat* cleanly onto Javascript types.

-Values can also be NULL, but we're going to disregard that for now.
+Of course, values can also be `NULL`, which Javascript helpfully represents in two ways: `null` and `undefined`.

 The `JsTypeForSqliteNativeType` helper allows us to convert between sqlite types and Javascript types, e.g.: